Übersetzung durch Neil Mussett

 6. the issuance of certificates of inheritance (section 2353 of the Civil Code), as well as of certificates in accordance with sections 36 and 37 of the Land Register Code or sections 42 and 74 of the Code on the Register of Ships, insofar as a testamentary disposition has been made, or the application of foreign law can be considered, further the issuance of certificates of inheritance (section 2368 of the Civil Code);

-(2) In proceedings regarding the European Certificate of Succession, the issuance, rectification, amendment or withdrawal of a European Certificate of Succession (section 33 No. 1 of the International Inheritance Law Procedure Act), as well as the suspension of the effects of a European Certificate of Succession (section 33 No. 3 of the International Inheritance Law Procedure Act) shall remain reserved to the judge if there is a testamentary disposition or the application of foreign law may be considered.
+(2) In proceedings regarding the European Certificate of Succession, the issuance, rectification, amendment or withdrawal of a European Certificate of Succession (section 33 no. 1 of the International Inheritance Law Procedure Act), as well as the suspension of the effects of a European Certificate of Succession (section 33 no. 3 of the International Inheritance Law Procedure Act), remain reserved to the judge if there is a testamentary disposition or the application of foreign law may be considered.

 (3) If, despite the fact that there is a testamentary disposition, the rules of intestate succession are material, and German inheritance law is applicable, the judge may assign the following matters to the senior judicial officer: